The Top 25 greatest Rock artists of all time!

 # 26 – Little Richard

 There had been great debate as to who was the first true rock and roll artist.
 Chuck Berry, Bill Haley, Robert Johnson?
 If we had to pick one, we choose Little Richard.
-He lit the fire as a songwriter, musician, singer, and most of all performer.
-It all really starts with Little Richard.
+He lit the fire as a songwriter, musician, singer, and, most of all, performer.
+It all starts with Little Richard.

 # 25 – U2

 U2 makes this list based on a multitude of factors.
 Their body of work is enormous.
-They are one of the longest running bands in rock and roll history that has continued to explore all boundaries of musical genres while presenting fans with albums of substance and joy.
-Furthermore, lead singer Bono’ work as a humanitarian defined the concept that rock stars can contribute more to society than just their music.
+They are one of the longest-running bands in rock and roll history that has continued to explore all boundaries of musical genres while presenting fans with albums of substance and joy.
+Furthermore, lead singer Bono’s work as a humanitarian defined the concept that rock stars can contribute more to society than just their music.

 # 24 – Eric Clapton

 # 23 – Yes

 As of this writing in 2015, the band Yes has still not been inducted into the Rock and Roll Hall of Fame.
-It’s a complete shame that Yes has been ignored by the Hall because they are the greatest progressive rock band of all time.
+It’s a complete shame that the Hall has ignored Yes because they are the greatest progressive rock band of all time.

 # 22 – Metallica